 Configure SQL Server on a Server Core Installation

-This topic covers details about configuring SQL Server on a Server Core installation.
+This article covers details about configuring SQL Server on a Server Core installation.

 Configure and Manage Server Core on Windows Server

-The section provides references to the topics that help configure and manage a Server Core installation.
+The section provides references to the articles that help configure and manage a Server Core installation.

 Not all features of SQL Server are supported in Server Core mode.
 Some of these features can be installed on a client computer or a different server that is not running Server Core, and connected to the Database Engine services installed on Server Core.

-For more information about configuring and managing a Server Core installation remotely, see the following topics:
+For more information about configuring and managing a Server Core installation remotely, see the following articles: